patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/toolbar/design.md

 ## Usage
 ### When to use
-The toolbar should be used when users may need to manage and manipulate a data set, whether it is displayed in a table view, list view, card view, or any other view that requires manipulation and does not already offer controls to do so.
-There are multiple toolbar variations in order to address a variety of use cases.
-The toolbar may be further customized by using a unique set of components from the related components list.
+Toolbars enable users to manipulate data in views where built-in controls aren't already available, like list views or card views.
+You can choose from multiple toolbar variations to suit your use case, and further customize your toolbar using any of the components listed under [Related components and demos](#related-components-and-demos).

 ### When not to use
-The toolbar should not be used when the data view already includes the necessary controls to manipulate the data set.
+Don't provide a toolbar for any data view that already includes the controls needed to manipulate a given data.

 ### Layout considerations
 ![layout](img/toolbar-layout.png)